HISTORY OF SAINT HENRY CHURCH AND SCHOOL

 January 1991, Fr.
 Michael Johnston

-August 2015 to present, Fr.
+August 2015, Fr.
 Mark Beckman